 Gingham was originally shipped from Holland to the mills of Manchester, England.
 Gingham help to communicate homemade in many outlets.
 Gingham uses small dashes for the halftone effect in the pattern while Vichy (which derives from Gingham) uses diagonal lines instead.
 White and blue gingham is the trademark pattern used for Bath and Body Works.
 It’s on parcels, knickknacks and it’s own body care line.

 Buffalo plaid is connected to Christmas decor, lumberjacks and Canadian loggers.
 The origins of western plaid name come from Woolrich mills workers.
 Canadian loggers wore Buffalo plaid jackets for their rigorous outdoor job.
 It is known has a strong and warm flannel.
 It is one of the most popular types of checkered patterns around.
 The pattern is a derivative of the Scottish “Rob Roy” pattern.
-The name of the buffalo check plaid came from Clan MacGregor member Jock McCluskey who used heavily woven blankets as currency between him and the Natives in 1800s Montana.
+The name of the buffalo check plaid came from Clan MacGregor member Jock McCluskey who used heavily woven blankets as currency between him and the Indigenous Americans in 1800s Montana.
 It is also known as the “MacGregor Red and Black Tartan.”